Museo Egizio at home

 The Online Collection

-In its present version, the online collection provides access to almost all the objects (about 3300) currently on display in the galleries of the Museo Egizio. to discover our artifacts click HERE.
+In its present version, the online collection provides access to almost all the objects (about 3300) currently on display in the galleries of the Museo Egizio, with the possibility to make detailed searches and to download high-resolution images.
+To discover our artifacts click HERE.

 The Papyri collection